 The lack of support caused the New England states to feel abandoned by the federal government.
 While moderates in the Federalist party had ignored pressure from the radical members thus far, it was clear that something had to be done.

-In response to the impending war crisis, Massachusetts Federalist party leaders called for a convention at Hartford, Connecticut to be held in late 1814.
-The invitation was extended to the other New England states of Connecticut, Rhode Island, New Hampshire, and Vermont.
+In response to the impending war crisis, Massachusetts Federalist party leaders called for a convention at Hartford, Connecticut in late 1814.
+Massachusetts extended the invitation to the other New England states of Connecticut, Rhode Island, New Hampshire, and Vermont.

 Connecticut and Rhode Island accepted the invitation and sent seven and four delegates respectively.
 New Hampshire and Vermont both declined the invitation, though individual counties in the states voted to send their own delegates.
 Massachusetts, as the largest state in the region, sent the most delegates with twelve.